BEST GUIDE TO CHINA

 A hot day in Beijing.
 Image by Mike Cairnduff.

-Best enjoyed in fall or spring, Beijing is the home of China’s best sightseeing, all in one place.
+Best enjoyed in fall or spring, Beijing is the home of China’s ultimate sightseeing, all in one place.
 From the Forbidden City and Summer Palace to the many sections of the Great Wall of China, tourists are spoiled for choice.

 Bridge over the Hai River in Tianjin.
 Image by Mike Cairnduff.